Search engine by Freefind

 Please read about past tours to get a sense of what this exciting event is all about.

-A portion of this year's tour will benefit the Himmel Park Beautification Project.
+A portion of the funds raised will benefit the Himmel Park Beautification Project.
 To learn more about this ongoing project, please see himmel-park-beautification.
 And for even more information see this KGUN Channel 9 video and this Arizona Daily Star article.
 Stay tuned to this website as news develops about the 2017 tour.

 SHNA 2015 Annual Membership Meeting